Making a grocery list of healthful foods is one strategy that can help people with diabetes to keep on track.

 Buying healthful foods at the grocery store is easier if you bring a grocery list.

-A person who has type 2 diabetes can make it easier to avoid buying unhealthful foods by going to the grocery store armed with a list.
+One thing that can make it easier to avoid buying unhealthful foods is to make a list before going to the grocery store.

 Choosing healthful, satisfying foods that meet individual nutrition requirements can help people with type 2 diabetes manage their condition.